Welcome to our Governors' section.

 We have also provided a Register of Governor Interests and an Annual Statement of Issues for your information.

 We have a great team of enthusiastic Governors, supported by an excellent Clerk, all who are fully involved in the life of the school and passionate about its future and that of our children.
 The Governing body is made up of elected and co- opted volunteers, a cross- section of the parents, Church Foundation representatives and staff.
 These are ordinary people who come from a wide range of backgrounds and who bring with them a range of expertise and wisdom needed to help support the day to day business of running the school.
-Working closely with the Headmistress, they help to set the school's vision and aims and ensure accountability.
+Working closely with the executive headteacher, they help to set the school's vision and aims and ensure accountability.

 Drakes School is a V.A.
 (Voluntary Aided) school.
 We were established by the Church of England and because of this the Church has a more significant role, particularly in employment of staff, the admission of pupils and religious education.
 We have a high proportion of ‘Foundation’ governors who represent the church and we ensure that at least two of these are current parents.